 Nuada turned and looked back out to sea.
 Three hundred sailing ships lay burning in the bay, their blackened hulls sinking into oblivion below the surface.
 A column of leaping flame and thick choking smoke rose skyward, announcing their arrival, before the wind caught it and swept it inland towards the mountains in great billowing clouds.
 His men followed where it went, bringing their families, weapons and possessions.

 The message to anyone watching is clear, he thought.
-The Tuatha de Denann are here to stay.
+The Tuatha de Danann are here to stay.
 Read more...

 Master of All Arts

 Lugh hammered loudly on the palace gates, his men gathered about him.
 They had been travelling many days, and darkness would soon be falling.
 They had no intention of spending yet another night sleeping on the hard ground with just their cloaks to warm them.

 “Be off with you,” someone shouted down to them from the top of the palisade wall.
 “The gates to the King’s palace are closed for the night!
 We are accepting no visitors this night.”